Lartey Sarpong

-Nana Owiredu Lartey Sarpong (born 16 September 1996) is an English-Ghanaian footballer who plays for Southern League South Division club Walton Casuals as a midfielder.
+Nana Owiredu Lartey Sarpong (born 16 September 1996) is an English-Ghanaian footballer who last played for Southern League South Division club Walton Casuals as a midfielder.

 He has also played for Notts County, Boston United, Billericay Town and Grays Athletic.

 Club career

 Early career

 Sarpong began his career as a youth team player at Bromley, and represented the Kent County Football Association team at Under-16 level.

 Notts County

 In November 2013, Sarpong joined Notts County after being spotted by local scouts.
 He signed a professional contract in April 2015.

 On 23 April 2016, he made his professional debut as a substitute for Graham Burke in a 2–1 League Two defeat against Cambridge United.
 Sarpong was released by the club in May 2016.

 Boston United (loan)

 In September 2015, Sarpong moved to National League North club Boston United on a three-month loan.

 He made his debut as a substitute in a 2–1 defeat to Chorley, but was ruled out for over a month in his second appearance for the club.
 His final appearance came in a 2–1 win over Alfreton Town before a return to his parent club.